open-power/snap/README.md

 The master branch is protected.
 You can no longer commit directly into the master branch.
 To contribute changes, please create a branch, make the changes there and issue a pull request.
 Pull requests to merge into the master branch must be reviewed before they can be released.

 By default the git repository is read-only.
-Users can fork their private branch and issue a pull request from there.
+Users can fork the donut repository, make the changes there and issue a pull request.